Philipp-Sc/llm-fraud-detection/README.md

 #
 Nonetheless **rust-bert-fraud-detection** uses an additional measure to improve the performance further:

 ['hard-coded' features](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/feature_engineering/mod.rs), they include word count information, punctuation, number, url and upper-case counts.
 This also includes a count of red/green flags, i.e words that are known to have a high likelihood being only present in spam/ham.
-And additionally the prediction of a [Naive Bayes classifier](https://docs.rs/crate/linfa-bayes/latest) which was trained on a Bag of Words representation of the used spam/ham dataset.
+And additionally the prediction of a [Categorical Naive Bayes classifier](https://docs.rs/smartcore/latest/smartcore/naive_bayes/categorical/struct.CategoricalNB.html) which was trained on a Bag of Words representation of the used spam/ham dataset.
 Naive Bayes classifier are well known for their effectiveness in text related tasks especially spam detection.
+In the tests the Categorical variant performed better than the [Gaussian Naive Bayes classifier](https://docs.rs/crate/linfa-bayes/latest) (F1-score of `0.90` vs `0.84`).
-This addition of a Naive Bayes classifier with an `f1 score of 0.84` improves the accuracy of the final Random Forest Regressor from 97% towards ~99%.
+This addition of a Naive Bayes classifier improves the accuracy of the final Random Forest Regressor from 97% towards 99%.

 #
 This project is part of [CosmosRustBot](https://github.com/Philipp-Sc/cosmos-rust-bot), which provides Governance Proposal Notifications for Cosmos Blockchains.
 The goal is automatically detect fraudulent and deceitful proposals to prevent users falling for crypto scams.
 The current model is very effective in detecting fake governance proposals.